 6.59.2 Guidance to language users

-allocators in the declarative parts of library level tasks, since these might raise Storage_Error, and thus result in failure of task activation.

 Perform static analysis of worst-case stack usage for all tasks to ensure that memory space allocated to all tasks’ stacks is sufficient.

 In the case of unexpected task termination during activation, verify and document the implementation-defined behavior of the implementation.